alex-schneider/mpz/README.md

 Every memory block allocated from the OS in MPZ is called `slab`.
-A `slab` consists of a small metadata (16 bytes on 64 bit systems) and of an 1-to-n number of `slots`, where `n` is defined as `MPZ_SLAB_ALLOC_MUL` constant (default `16`).
+A `slab` consists of a small metadata (16 bytes on 64 bit systems) and of an 1-to-n number of `slots`, where `n` is defined as `MPZ_SLAB_ALLOC_MUL` constant (default `16`, configurable).

 ### Regular slots

 Every chunk allocated from the `pool` in MPZ is called `slot`.
 A `slot` consists of a small metadata (32 bits for a header and 32 bits for a footer) and of a `data` part.
 The `data` part is the memory space that is returned to a user on an allocation request.
-The regular `slots` have a size of up to 1.024 bytes (default) and are managed by the bins-array of the `pool`.
+The regular `slots` have a size of up to 1.024 bytes (default, configurable) and are managed by the bins-array of the `pool`.

 ### Huge slots

-In cases that the used needs memory space that is larger as the default of 1.024 bytes, the MPZ will allocate an extra memory space from the OS and assign this space to a single `slot` in an extra `slab`.
+In cases that the used needs memory space that is larger as the configurable default of 1.024 bytes, the MPZ will allocate an extra memory space from the OS and assign this space to a single `slot` in an extra `slab`.
 The differences to the regular `slots` are:

 * The huge `slabs` aren't managed by the bins-array of the `pool` and they are consequently not reusable.